NeroRhoads/PlaiCDN/README.md

   + this would check all game keys in `decTitleKeys.bin` to see if they match their titles, in addition to outputting metadata on them pulled from the CDN

 ___

-If you are using the script itself instead of the compiled .exe, you will also need [Python 3](https://www.python.org/downloads/) to be installed, and [PyCrypto](https://pypi.python.org/pypi/pycrypto) to be installed.

 If pycrypto gives you issues installing, try using [this](https://github.com/sfbahr/PyCrypto-Wheels).